 To understand current national and global issues, we often turn to historians for perspective.
 Historians provide a base layer of understanding for today’s challenges and caution us against mistakes of prior civilizations.

-To successfully obtain a bachelor’s degree in historical studies, you should be proficient at reading and synthesizing information rapidly, and be able to construct well-formulated research papers and projects.
-Potential high school preparation includes four years of English and social science, including geography, government and history; two to three years of foreign language; and one year of fine arts courses, among other subjects.
+To successfully obtain a bachelor’s degree in historical studies, students should be proficient at reading and synthesizing information rapidly, and be able to construct well-formulated research papers and projects.
+Potential high school preparation includes four years of English and social science, including geography, government and history, two to three years of foreign language and one year of fine arts courses, among other subjects.

 Students must successfully complete 120 hours to graduate, with 42 hours from the University’s core curriculum and 45 in the major.
-Students are encouraged to focus their work in historical studies on a particular time or place; a significant theme, topic or problem; or an approach to learning such as literature, the arts, ideas, science and technology or the social sciences.
+Students are encouraged to focus their work in historical studies on a particular time or place, a significant theme, topic or problem or an approach to learning such as literature, the arts, ideas, science and technology or the social sciences.
 They may choose from courses designed around historical themes, issues and ideas in American, European, Latin American, African and Asian studies.
 Students may additionally choose to pursue a concentration in philosophy as a part of the Historical Studies major.

-The School of Arts and Humanities (A&H) honors program offers the opportunity for advanced creative and scholarly work and recognition.
+The School of Arts and Humanities honors thesis offers the opportunity for advanced creative and scholarly work and recognition.
 To earn A&H honors, students must graduate with:

 The School of Arts and Humanities prepares students for the changes they will face in a media-rich 21st century.
-By connecting the visual and performing arts with the humanities (philosophy, literature, history), students learn how to think creatively as well as critically.
-More than 100 full-time faculty members, many of whom are internationally recognized scholars and performers, provide quality instruction on topics ranging from the history of the Middle East to emerging media.
+By connecting the visual and performing arts with the humani- ties (philosophy, literature, history), students learn how to think creatively as well as critically.
+More than 75 full-time faculty members, many of whom are internationally recog- nized scholars and performers, provide quality instruction on topics ranging from the history of the Middle East to literary studies.

-Master of Arts: Arts and technology, emerging media and communication, history, humanities, aesthetic studies, history of ideas, studies in literature, Latin American studies
+Master of Arts: History, humanities, aesthetic studies, history of ideas, studies in literature, Latin American studies

 If your academic focus leads you elsewhere at UT Dallas, but you would still like to pursue studies in the School of Arts and Humanities, the following minors are available: